-Presented by Haley House Bakery Café in partnership with MassArt’s Clay for Change and the Center for Art and Community Partnerships
+A fundraiser to benefit the Haley House Soup Kitchen, presented by Haley House in partnership with MassArt’s Clay for Change and the Center for Art and Community Partnerships (CACP).

-With a focus on reciprocal learning, Haley House Meals Program offers wholesome nourishment to mind, body and spirit in Boston’s oldest soup kitchen, situated in the South End neighborhood.
-More than simply serving food, the Meals Program is intent on building community and relationships at six breakfasts and three elder meals per week.
-It serves home-cooked, nutritious meals as a way to create a space of refuge from the violence and anonymity of the streets.
-There are no metal detectors or law enforcement officers present.
-The personalist focus of the Meals Programs offers a broader perspective on the systems that create hunger and poverty, while working to create alternatives to those systems.
-The funds raised in Souper Bowl V will provide one month of food to be served in the soup kitchen.
+Guests are treated with dignity and care and find refuge from the violence and anonymity of the streets (there are no metal detectors or law enforcement officers present).
+The personalist focus of the Soup Kitchen offers a broader perspective on the systems that create hunger and poverty, while working to build alternatives to those systems.
+Donations from the Souper Bowl 10 will support approximately three months of food served in the soup kitchen.

 Massachusetts College of Art and Design: Massachusetts College of Art and Design (MassArt) founded in 1873, has a legacy of leadership as the only independent public college of art and design in the country and the nation’s first art school to grant a degree.
 MassArt is dedicated to authentic and mutually beneficial community engagement through public programming, curricular opportunities, and collaborations like Haley House’s Souper Bowl.
 MassArt’s artists and designers are committed to making a difference in their local communities and around the world.